 The court declared this threat to the sympathizers a crime.
 No one has a right to social interchange, it reasoned.
 If anyone finds that a neighbor no longer speaks to him, he has not necessarily suffered a legal wrong.
 But should his neighbors stop contact collectively, they do commit a crime.
 “When the residents in an area decide collectively to punish a member, and then declare that they will cease all contact with him, they have excluded the member from their society.
 They have degraded his personhood, and harmed his good name.”
 They have, in violation of Section 222 of the Criminal Code, committed criminal intimidation.

 Government skepticism toward ostracism did not start in 1911.
 Even during the Tokugawa shogunate the government was skeptical.
 In 1822, 26 villagers in Komono village (in current Mie prefecture) sued in the local (domainal) court to expel their neighbor Kishichi.
 He was not, they complained, “conforming to the customs of the village” (Case 6).
 Kishichi had moved to the hamlet from a nearby village.
-He farmed land which his family had already owned, but the villages wanted him evicted anyway.
-The court thought the attempted expulsion an over-reaction, and punished the village leaders (Suzuki 2020).
+He farmed land which his family already owned, but the villages wanted him evicted anyway.
+The court thought the attempted expulsion an overreaction and punished the village leaders (Suzuki 2020).

 The Tokugawa government did accept ostracism as a general tool of village control, even though its dangers were recognized.
 In 1827, one Kyujiro and two other villagers in what is now Saitama prefecture claimed that Chojiro owed them five ryo from loans.
 Chojiro denied that he owed them money.
 After a collection mission progressed to self-help in the form of grabbing bales of rice, a fight ensued.
 The crowd started breaking farm implements, and eventually a dozen other people came with the headman to break up the fight.
 In the end, Kyujiro paid 3 of the 5 ryo.

 Two days later, the village formally ostracized Kyujiro.
 He immediately sued nineteen of the villagers, including the village headman.
-Unless they canceled the ostracism, he claimed, he claimed that unless they stopped the ostracism, he would not be able to pay his taxes.
+Unless they canceled the ostracism, he claimed, he would not be able to pay his taxes.
 The defendants denied that they had ever ostracized him, and the case settled: the debt was declared paid, the defendants admitted to the ostracism, apologized, and reinstated the plaintiff (Ooms 1996, 216-221)

 Although the Supreme Court announced a flat ban on ostracism in the 1911 case (Case 5), courts generally took a more measured approach.
 In the 1939 road expansion case (Case 3), the Supreme Court did conclude that the ostracism was criminal.
 But it held it criminal only because the offenders imposed it “without a reason deemed appropriate by social convention.”
 As “judged by social convention, their ostracism had lacked a recognizably proper reason.”
 Given that lack of a “proper reason”, it violated “public order and good morals”.